How To Go Back To School With Defaulted Student Loans?

 After you finish the 9th payment, It will remove the default status on your loan, and you will have your loans back in good standing.

 You will not be required to wait nine months to regain eligibility for student aid.
 You can regain eligibility for additional federal student aid after making six monthly payments under your repayment plan.
-You must still make three remaining payments to get out of default.
+Also, you must still make three remaining payments to get out of default.

 How to Start Loan Rehabilitation?